 Corey first combined his love for the bass and the web with the official Jaco Pastorius web site, which he ran from 2002 until 2007.
 He also worked on the Portrait of Jaco… the Early Years box set, designing and producing the packaging for the release in 2003.

 Today, Corey is the COO and cofounder of Squidoo.com, with Seth Godin and the world’s greatest web team, and runs a web consulting business, Coreyweb, LLC.

-Corey enjoys the peaceful life in Virginia’s Shenandoah Valley with his wife, two daughters, a little red convertible Karmann Ghia, lots of LPs, and a few basses.
+Corey enjoys the peaceful life in Virginia’s Shenandoah Valley with his two daughters lots of LPs, and half a dozen or so basses.